Kicksecure/security-misc/README.md

 manages to saturate their connection.
 When using Anonymity Distributions, probably the limiting factor for transmission speed is rarely the capacity of the user connection.

+Application specific hardening:

+* deactivates previews in Dolphin;
+* deactivates previews in Nautilus;
+* deactivates thumbnails in Thunar;
 ## How to install `security-misc` using apt-get ##

 1\.
 Add [Whonix's Signing Key](https://www.whonix.org/wiki/Whonix_Signing_Key).